-- Kame An irregular ridge or hill of stratified glacial drift deposited by glacial meltwater. - Kettle Depression left after the melting of a detached mass of glacier ice buried in drift. - Lacustrine deposits Material deposited by, or settled out of lake waters, and exposed by lowering of the water levels or elevation of the land.
-These sediments range in texture from sand to clay and are usually varved (layered annual deposits). - Land classification The arrangement of land units into various categories, based on the properties of the land or its suitability for some particular purpose. - Landforms -The various shapes of the land surface resulting from a variety of actions, such as deposition or sedimentation.
-Mineral landforms are described by terms such as apron, blanket, fan, hummocky, level, pitted, ridged, rolling, terrace, undulating, veneer, inclined and steep. - Apron A relatively gentle slope at the foot of a steeper slope and formed by materials from the steeper, upper slope. - Blanket A mantle of unconsolidated materials that is thick enough to mask minor irregularities in the underlying unit, but still conforms to the general underlying topography. - Fan A fan-shaped form similar to the segment of a cone and possessing a perceptible gradient from the apex to the toe. - Hummocky A very complex sequence of slopes extending from somewhat rounded depression or kettles of various sizes to irregular, conical knolls or knobs.
+Kame - An irregular ridge or hill of stratified glacial drift deposited by glacial meltwater.

+- Kettle Depression left after the melting of a detached mass of glacier ice buried in drift. - Lacustrine deposits Material deposited by, or settled out of lake waters, and exposed by lowering of the water levels or elevation of the land.
+These sediments range in texture from sand to clay and are usually varved (layered annual deposits). - Land classification The arrangement of land units into various categories, based on the properties of the land or its suitability for some particular purpose. - Landforms The various shapes of the land surface resulting from a variety of actions, such as deposition or sedimentation.
+Mineral landforms are described by terms such as apron, blanket, fan, hummocky, level, pitted, ridged, rolling, terrace, undulating, veneer, inclined and steep.

+Apron - A relatively gentle slope at the foot of a steeper slope and formed by materials from the steeper, upper slope.

+Blanket - A mantle of unconsolidated materials that is thick enough to mask minor irregularities in the underlying unit, but still conforms to the general underlying topography.

+Fan - A fan-shaped form similar to the segment of a cone and possessing a perceptible gradient from the apex to the toe.

+Hummocky - A very complex sequence of slopes extending from somewhat rounded depression or kettles of various sizes of irregular or conical knolls or knobs.
 There is a general lack of concordance between knolls and depressions.
-Slopes are generally five to 70% (3 to 35°). - Level A flat or very gently sloping, unidirectional surface with a generally constant slope not broken by marked elevations and depressions.
-Slopes are generally less than two per cent (1°). - Pitted A level to gently undulating surface containing a number of pits or hollows. - Ridged A long, narrow elevation of the surface, usually sharp crested with steep sides.
-The ridges may be parallel, sub-parallel, or intersecting. - Rolling A very regular sequence of moderate slopes, extending from rounded, sometime confined, concave depressions to broad, rounded convexities with a wavelike pattern of moderate relief.
-Slope length is often 1.6 km or greater and gradients greater than five per cent (3°). - Terrace Scarp face and the horizontal; or gently inclined surface (tread) above it. - Undulating A very regular sequence of gentle slopes that extend from rounded, sometimes confined concavities to broad, rounded convexities, producing a wavelike pattern of low local relief.
-Slope length is generally less than 0.8 km and the dominant slope gradient is two to five per cent (1 to 3°). - Veneer Unconsolidated materials too thin to mask the minor irregularities of the underlying unit surface.
-A veneer ranges from 10 cm to one metre in thickness and possesses no form typical of the materials' genesis. - Inclined A sloping, unidirectional surface with a generally constant slope not broken by marked irregularities.
+Slopes are generally five to 70% (3 to 35°).

+Level - A flat or very gently sloping, unidirectional surface with a generally constant slope not broken by marked elevations and depressions.
+Slopes are generally less than two per cent (1°).

+Pitted - A level to gently undulating surface containing a number of pits or hollows.

+Ridged - A long, narrow elevation of the surface, usually sharp crested with steep sides.
+The ridges may be parallel, sub-parallel, or intersecting.

+Rolling - A very regular sequence of moderate slopes, extending from rounded, sometime confined, concave depressions to broad, rounded convexities with a wavelike pattern of moderate relief.
+Slope length is often 1.6 km or greater and gradients greater than five per cent (3°).

+Terrace - Scarp face and the horizontal; or gently inclined surface (tread) above it.

+Undulating - A very regular sequence of gentle slopes that extend from rounded, sometimes confined concavities to broad, rounded convexities, producing a wavelike pattern of low local relief.
+Slope length is generally less than 0.8 km and the dominant slope gradient is two to five per cent (1 to 3°).

+Veneer - Unconsolidated materials too thin to mask the minor irregularities of the underlying unit surface.
+A veneer ranges from 10 cm to one metre in thickness and possesses no form typical of the materials' genesis.

+Inclined - A sloping, unidirectional surface with a generally constant slope not broken by marked irregularities.
 Slopes are two to 70% (1 to 35°).
-The form of inclined slopes is not related to the initial mode of origin of the underlying material. - Steep Erosional slopes, greater that 70% (35°), on both consolidated and unconsolidated materials.
-The form of steep erosional slopes on unconsolidated materials is not related to the initial mode of origin of the underlying material. - Landscape All the natural features such as fields, hills, forest, water, etc., which distinguish one part of the earth's surface from another part. - Leaching The removal from the soil of materials in solution. - Lime, agricultural A soil amendment consisting principally of calcium carbonate, and including magnesium
+The form of inclined slopes is not related to the initial mode of origin of the underlying material.

+Steep - Erosional slopes, greater that 70% (35°), on both consolidated and unconsolidated materials.
+The form of steep erosional slopes on unconsolidated materials is not related to the initial mode of origin of the underlying material.

+Landscape - All the natural features such as fields, hills, forest, water, etc., which distinguish one part of the earth's surface from another part.

+Leaching - The removal from the soil of materials in solution.